 - Domain Registration Fees: This income comprises of new and renewal dot.vg subscribers.
 This is an emerging market that the Commission wishes to grow.
-The Commission hopes, in the future, that all local registered companies will have a DOT.Vg account. - Radio Licence Fees: This income represents fees from individual radio operators, boat captains, and registered boats that renew or apply for a radio licence to operate in the BVI. - Royalty Fees: This income represents royalties received from the licensed operators annually.
+The Commission hopes, in the future, that all local registered companies will have a DOT.Vg account. - Radio Licence Fees: This income represents fees from individual radio operators, boat captains, and registered boats that renew or apply for a radio licence to operate in the BVI.
+This income increased by 10%, as a result of marine enforcement of local and international regulations. - Royalty Fees: This income represents royalties received from the licensed operators annually.
 This amount is 3% of the gross income of the licensed operators.
-This income decreased by 1%, as a result of impact to the COVID-19. - Spectrum Fees: This is a relatively new revenue stream for the Commission, since the LTE award process in 2016.
+This income decreased by 1%, as a result of impact to the Covid-19 pandemic. - Spectrum Fees: This is a relatively new revenue stream for the Commission, since the LTE award process in 2016.
 This is a fixed annual fee, payable every August by the holders of the LTE spectrum. - Submarine Cable Fees: A revenue stream for the Commission, because of CWC submarine cables that terminate or transit the BVI, pursuant to the Submarine Cable Directive dated 18 December 2014.
-This revenue is capped at \$500,000.00 per annum. - Finance Income: Interest Income on bank deposits.
+This revenue increased by 15%, as a result of, increase broadband traffic on the submarine cables. - Finance Income: Interest Income on bank deposits.